Ten Quintessential Places to Eat and Drink Like a Local in Tropical North Queensland

 Salt House is a popular waterfront watering hole for locals seeking delicious cocktails by the sea.
 Marrying inspiration from a custom-built Argentinian wood-fired grill with fresh seafood and local fare, Salt House's menu aims to champion local produce and the exciting flavours of Tropical North Queensland.

-Sip on a refreshing rainforest sour packed with davidson plum jam before ordering the daily ceviche with pico de gallo and lime dressing, followed by mains like an aubergine coconut curry with malai kofta, dates and spiced yoghurt.
+Sip on a refreshing rainforest sour packed with davidson plum jam before ordering a dozen fresh oysters, followed by mains like gnocchi with woodfired vegetables, ratatouille sauce, blistered tomatoes, coconut feta and pine nuts.
 If a seaside seafood feast is what you're craving, try the generous seafood sharing platter or the yellow curry loaded with mussels, local tiger prawns and wild barramundi.

 DINE IN DECADENCE AT TAMARIND